-- methodology have been refined, culminating in the publication of "An Approach to Landscape Character Assessment" (Natural England, October 2014). - 1.4 Understanding the character of place and evaluating an area's defining characteristics is a key component in managing growth sustainably and ensuring that the inherent qualities of North Norfolk's landscape can continue to be celebrated, creating places that people can be proud of.
-Understanding of character can be used to ensure that any change or development does not undermine whatever is valued or characteristic in a particular landscape.
-Context - 1.5 North Norfolk District covers an area of 87,040 hectares (340 square miles) (excluding the Broads Authority Executive Area), with a 73km (45 mile) North Sea coastline.
+- 1.5 North Norfolk District covers an area of 87,040 hectares (340 square miles) (excluding the Broads Authority Executive Area), with a 73km (45 mile) North Sea coastline.
 The location of the District in the context of the East of England region and neighbouring authorities is shown in Figure 1.2.
 A significant proportion of the District is included within the nationally designated Norfolk Coast Area of Outstanding Natural Beauty (AONB) and the North Norfolk Heritage Coast.
-The eastern end of the District also adjoins The Broads, which has the status of a National Park. - 1.6 The main settlements in the District comprise seven towns (Cromer, Fakenham, Holt, North Walsham, Sheringham, Stalham and Wells-next-the-Sea) and three large villages (Briston / Melton Constable, Hoveton & Mundesley), which accommodate approximately half of the District's population (101,149 at the 2011 Census). - 1.7 The District's main road network comprises the A140 (Cromer to Norwich), the A148 (Cromer to King's Lynn via Holt and Fakenham) and the A1065 (Fakenham to Mildenhall), as well as the more minor A1067, A149 and A1151.
+The eastern end of the District forms part of the Broads, which has a status equivalent to a National Park.
+Since the planning jurisdiction in this area is managed by the Broads Executive Authority and not North Norfolk District Council, these areas are excluded from this Assessment. - 1.6 The main settlements in the District comprise seven towns (Cromer, Fakenham, Holt, North Walsham, Sheringham, Stalham and Wells-next-the-Sea) and three large villages (Briston / Melton Constable, Hoveton & Mundesley), which accommodate approximately half of the District's population (101,149 at the 2011 Census). - 1.7 The District's main road network comprises the A140 (Cromer to Norwich), the A148 (Cromer to King's Lynn via Holt and Fakenham) and the A1065 (Fakenham to Mildenhall), as well as the more minor A1067, A149 and A1151.
 There is only one public rail service in the District, comprising the 'Bittern Line' linking Sheringham with Norwich. - 1.8 The District has a strongly rural character with agriculture, in particular arable farmland, comprising by far the largest component of land use. - 1.9 A network of Rights of Way crosses open fields, heathlands and woodlands.
 Many of the large areas of coastline, heathland and woodland have open access.
-The Norfolk Coast Path National Trail follows the entirety of the District's coastline, linking with the Peddars Way in the west and the Paston Way in the east. - 1.10 There are many aspects of the North Norfolk environment to be positive about, such as: - The stunning landscape of the North Norfolk Coast AONB, carefully managed by the Norfolk Coast Partnership to ensure it can be enjoyed by generations to come. - The large number of internationally and nationally designated sites and nature reserves, home to many rare and protected species and landscapes. - The wealth of archaeological and historic environment sites throughout the district, from the prehistoric to the Cold War. - The rare arable plants thriving in pockets of North Norfolk farmland. - The conservation groups, organisations and individuals working hard to record, protect and enhance the natural environment of North Norfolk.
-How to use this report 1.11 This report can be used to consider landscape character when planning any type of change.
-The flow chart in Figure 1.3 aims to assist in using the report and is arranged around a number of key stages, setting out a series of questions as prompts to assist in using available information to shape proposals / assist in planning decisions.
+The Norfolk Coast Path National Trail follows the entirety of the District's coastline, linking with the Peddars Way in the west and the Paston Way in the east. - 1.10 There are many aspects of the North Norfolk environment to be positive about, such as: - The stunning landscape of the North Norfolk Coast AONB, carefully managed by the Norfolk Coast Partnership to ensure it can be enjoyed by generations to come. - The spectacular landscape of the Broads, which has the equivalent status to a National Park, carefully managed by the Broads Executive Authority to ensure the living, working, 'big skies' landscape is available for all people to experience and enjoy. - The large number of internationally and nationally designated sites and nature reserves, home to many rare and protected species and landscapes. - The wealth of archaeological and historic environment sites throughout the district, from the prehistoric to the Cold War. - The rare arable plants thriving in pockets of North Norfolk farmland. - The conservation groups, organisations and individuals working hard to record, protect and enhance the natural environment of North Norfolk.